Breelef/SmartMad/server/mongoDB/README.md

 node seed.js
 ```

-This will seed the database with the necessary data.
+This will create a database "Smartrecipe" and seed the database with the necessary data.